Meagan Cramm ASSOCIATE TEACHER

 Cole is well versed in performances from ensemble, solo, and orchestral groups, original and cover bands, as well as solo and duet performances for weddings, banquets, and acoustic nights.

 Cole’s first love musically is hard rock and metal, but he loves jazz composers such as Barney Kessel, John Pizzarelli, Django Reinhardt, and John Coltrane.
 In the art music realm he loves composers such as Frederick Chopin, Fernando Sor, Franz Liszt, and Johann Sebastian Bach.
 Teaching a wide variety of ages, styles, both in public schools and private lessons, Cole continues to practice the craft of teaching music as well as studying music himself.

 Wendy Tanner ASSOCIATE TEACHER

-Instructor of Violin and Viola
+Instructor of Violin, Fiddle, Viola, and Piano

 Miss Wendy began teaching violin in 1997 and it’s what she truly loves doing.
 She has studied violin at Syracuse University, the University of Tennessee and The Ohio State University and completed books 1-4 of Suzuki Teacher Training at The Suzuki Institute at Capital University.

 Miss Wendy enjoys playing at her church where a year ago they challenged her to give up sheet music and play by ear which has been a challenging but very rewarding experience!